April 23, 2020 - PLEASE NOTE: Due to the current COVID-19 situation, information about a number of these prizes and awards is pending.

 Information on Emergency Bursaries

 The purpose of the Faculty of Law emergency bursary program is to provide short-term assistance to students who experience unexpected and immediate financial expenses or constraints.
 This includes, but is not limited to, unanticipated personal living costs, and unexpected delays in government loans and other award funding.

 At any point during the academic year, Emergency Bursaries are available to Robson Hall students.
-Students are asked to submit a written application including an explanation of their circumstances and a budget outlining expenses and resources; and identifies a dollar amount.
-Further questions/inquiries should be directed to Marie Jivan.
+Students are asked to submit a written application that includes an explanation of their circumstances defining the emergency, and a budget outlining expenses and resources.
+It is in the best interest of the student to identify a dollar amount requested.
+Further questions/inquiries should be directed to firstname.lastname@example.org.

 The University Gold Medal for Law shall be awarded annually to the graduating, full-time student with the highest degree grade point average for all three years of the J.D. program, with no required minimum grade point average.

 Only one winner is to be named each year.
 In the event of a tie, the Gold Medal in Law shall be awarded to the student with the highest standing calculated on compulsory subjects together with whatever elective subjects the tied students had in common.

 |W.E.
 McLean||1926||R.M.
 Finkel||1977|

 |G.S.
 Halter||1927||S.H.I.
 Wilder||1978|